bitcoin/bips/bip-frost-signing.md

 - For *i = 1 .. u*:
   - Let *s<sub>i</sub> = scalar_from_bytes_nonzero_checked(psig<sub>i</sub>)*; fail if that fails and blame signer *id<sub>i</sub>* for invalid partial signature.
 - Let *g = Scalar(1)* if *has_even_y(Q)*, otherwise let *g = Scalar(-1)*
-- Let *s = s<sub>1</sub> + ... + s<sub>u</sub> + e &middot; g &middot; tacc*
+- Let *s = s<sub>1</sub> + ... + s<sub>u</sub> + e &middot; g &middot; tacc &ensp;(mod ord)*
 - Return *sig = xbytes(R) || scalar_to_bytes(s)*

 ### Test Vectors & Reference Code

-We provide a naive, highly inefficient, and non-constant time [pure Python 3 reference implementation of the threshold public key tweaking, nonce generation, partial signing, and partial signature verification algorithms](./reference/reference.py).
+We provide a naive, highly inefficient, and non-constant time [pure Python 3 reference implementation of the threshold public key tweaking, nonce generation, partial signing, and partial signature verification algorithms](./bip-frost-signing/python/frost_ref/).

-Standalone JSON test vectors are also available in the [same directory](./reference/vectors/), to facilitate porting the test vectors into other implementations.
+Standalone JSON test vectors are also available in the [same directory](./bip-frost-signing/python/vectors/), to facilitate porting the test vectors into other implementations.

 > [!CAUTION]
 > The reference implementation is for demonstration purposes only and not to be used in production environments.